isomerpages/nlb-biblioasia/_apr-2007/Money Lending: A Short History.md

 Netherlands India Commercial Bank.

 #### **The Rise of Agency Houses**
-Another source of finance for many businesses were agency houses such as Guthrie & Co.
+Another source of finance for many businesses were agency houses such as Guthrie &amp; Co.
 Established in the 19th century by colonial pioneers, these companies had started off as trading businesses, but later diversified into non-trading businesses such as banking and finance.

-Guthrie & Co., for instance, started off as an import-export establishment.
+Guthrie &amp; Co., for instance, started off as an import-export establishment.
 As the company accrued assets from the profits it made from trading activities, it decided to make good use of the surplus assets by providing finances for other people's business ventures, such as building factories and sawmills in Singapore.
 It also provided loans to businesses such as ti-mining and rubber cultivation in the Malay states.

 #### **Enter The Chettiars**